-From committing to clean power generation and a more sustainable public transport system to reducing plastic waste, Chile is a regional leader in initiatives intended to protect the environment.
+From committing to clean energy generation and more sustainable public transport, to reducing plastic waste, Chile is leading the region in initiatives to protect the environment.

-Protecting the oceans: Today, Chile has ten marine parks and five marine reserves, translating into a total of nearly 1,500,000 km2 with official protection.
-This figure represents more than 40% of the country’s Exclusive Economic Zone (EEZ), earning Chile the recognition of the international community.
-Furthermore, Chile forms part of a series of international alliances aimed at protecting the oceans, including the International Alliance to Combat Ocean Acidification, the goals of the UN 2030 Agenda for Sustainable Development, and the promotion of international projects to give greater protection to the world’s oceans.
+Ocean Protection: Chile currently has ten parks and five marine reserves, which translates into nearly 1,500,000 km2 of officially-protected area.
+This figure represents more than 40% of the country’s Exclusive Economic Zone (EEZ), something that has earned our country the recognition of the international community.
+In addition, Chile maintains a series of international alliances focused on protecting the oceans.
+Among them are the International Alliance to Combat Ocean Acidification, the United Nations 2030 Agenda for Sustainable Development and promotion of international projects that give greater protection to the world’s oceans.

 SHARE IF YOU LIKE IT